flashbots/mev-research/FRPs/active/FRP-31.md

 ---
-id: <leave blank -- will be assigned by reviewers>
+id: 31
 title: A Study of Threshold-Decrypted Mempools, MEV and Their Benefit to Users
-team: @AntoineRondelet @obadiaa
+team: Antoine @AntoineRondelet Alex @obadiaa
 created: 2023-24-03
+status: active
 ---

 ## Background and Problem Statement